 Bluetooth is a popular method of wirelessly transferring data between two devices such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
 It’s one of the most widely used wireless technology in the world, according to the Bluetooth Special Interest Group.
-More than 3 billion Bluetooth products will ship this year alone, and that number will likely almost double within the next three years.
+More than 4.6 billion Bluetooth products are expected to ship this year alone, and that number will likely increase to more than 6 billion per year by 2024.

 Bluetooth is all great when it works.
 But if you’re someone who likes to play around with these kinds of connected gadgets, you know it can be frustrating when there’s a hang-up pairing the two.
 Here are some common causes of pairing problems as well as advice on what you can do about them.

 Bluetooth depends on both hardware and software to work properly.
 So if your devices can't speak a common Bluetooth language, they won’t be able to connect.

 In general, Bluetooth is backward compatible: Bluetooth devices supporting the Bluetooth 5 standard should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.

 The exceptions are gadgets that use a low-energy version called Bluetooth Smart, which works on a different protocol than older, or "Classic" Bluetooth devices.
 Bluetooth Smart devices are not backward compatible and won't recognize (or pair with) older devices that support Classic Bluetooth.
 (For example, an old Sony Ericsson phone sporting Bluetooth 3.0 won't be able to connect to a Bluetooth Smart device.)